tudelft3d/geo2020/faq/index.md

 #### Why are there 2 separates courses?
 GEO2010 & GEO2020

-GEO2010 is for the preparation and up to the P2.
+[GEO2010](http://www.studiegids.tudelft.nl/a101_displayCourse.do?course_id=35530) is for the preparation work and up to the P2 (including it).
-If you pass P2 you pass GEO2010 (and get the 15 ECTS).
+If you pass P2, you pass GEO2010 (and get the 15 ECTS).
-There is no grade attached to it.
+There is no grade attached to it, it's either a pass or a fail.

-GEO2020 is for the rest, you get a grade a the end of P5 (and the remaining 45 ECTS).
+[GEO2020](http://www.studiegids.tudelft.nl/a101_displayCourse.do?course_id=35531) is for the rest of the graduation trajectory; you get a grade a the end of P5 (and the remaining 30 ECTS).

 - - -